 To take this wonderful economy of design a step further, consider the fact that the tRNA proteins that transport a particular amino acid will never have that same amino acid in their own structure.
 This solves the problem of amino acid depletion.
 If an amino acid was in critically short supply then there would be no way to make the protein needed to transport that amino acid.

 If a protein, after all the quality control and proof-reading measures mentioned above, is still mistakenly folded incorrectly in manufacture, a special enzyme will tag it with a few small protein molecules.
 Then a massive protein-eater called a proteasome swallows it up.
-This process of deliberate destruction preserves the cell from mutational damage and unwanted garbage.
+This process of deliberate destruction once again preserves the cell from mutational damage and unwanted garbage.
 But it gets better.
-If the protein is not actually damaged at all and somehow tagged for destruction incorrectly, the lid of the proteasome protein eater will save it from destruction.
-Coincidently, correctly folded proteins withstand the breakdown of oxygen and the release of free radicals (oxidation) far better than faulty proteins.
+If the protein is not actually damaged at all and somehow accidently tagged for destruction incorrectly, the lid of the proteasome protein eater will save it from destruction.
+Coincidently, correctly folded proteins withstand the breakdown of oxygen and the release of free radicals (oxidation) far better than faulty folded proteins.

 The mRNA molecule is inherently unstable in comparison to DNA.
-When it has finished its task the mRNA molecule will finally begin to break down under the control of the cell recycling machinery.
+When it has finished its task the mRNA molecule will then begin to break down under the control of the cell recycling machinery.
 Fascinatingly, an mRNA molecule and the proteins it codes for have exactly the same decay rate; fast for functions in the cytoplasm and slow for functions in the nucleus.